Read-The-Question/rtq-review/apps/review-legacy-gatsby-web/src/pages/md/focustomlpapers/sevenoaks-school--11-plus--maths--2018--paper-1.md

 **Question**

 The numbers $1$ to $12$ are to be placed such that the sum of the four numbers in each of the six rows in the diagram below is the same.
-Which letter will be replaced with the number $7 \text{?}$
+Which letter will be replaced with the number $7$?

 <div class="paper-image-layout" data-indent="none">
 <img src="/assets/papers/sevenoaks-school/2018/paper-1/questions/s01-q19-i00.png" alt="" data-slot="paper-image" data-asset-scope="question" data-alt-review="pending" data-kind="essential" data-display-size="sm" data-align="center" data-indent="none" class="paper-image" style="width: 100%; max-width: 16rem; margin: 1rem auto; height: auto; display: block;" />